Champa Chakma: Asian Games

-Champa was a member of the squad that won a silver medal in cricket against the China national women's cricket team at the 2010 Asian Games in Guangzhou, China, although she did not play a match.
+Champa was a member of the squad that won a silver medal in the women's cricket tournament at the 2010 Asian Games in Guangzhou, China, although she did not get a chance to play a match during their campaign.

 Chakma is one of the subjects of the 2008 documentary Stories of Change, which shows the struggles of five successful Bangladeshi women.